|« PreviousNext »|

 POST, you must configure your origin server to handle

-appropriately so users can't delete resources that you don't want them to.
+appropriately so viewers can't delete resources that you don't want them to.
 For more information, see the documentation

 for your HTTP server.

-CloudFront forwards requests to your custom origin using HTTP/1.0, but supports most of the HTTP 1.1 specification.
+CloudFront forwards requests to your custom origin using HTTP/1.1.

 The maximum length of a request, including the path, the query string (if any), and headers, is 20480 bytes.